Matze997/Create-Railways-Refuelled/README.md

 # Create-Railways-Refuelled
 A really simple collection of datapacks which allow other fuels to be used in Steam N' Rails

-# Crafts & Additions
+# Minecraft

-This branch adds _'createaddition:bioethanol'_
+This branch removes lava as a valid fuel

-Default Fuel Ticks: 400